 You can sow wildflowers in a patch of ground, or a container.
 We’re quite limited on space in our garden, so we’ve gone for sowing seed in containers there, but we’ve also sown a wildflower patch at our allotment.

-We used the RSPB’s sow a poppy patch for nature guide to help us get it right.
+We used the RSPB’s sow a poppy patch guide to help us get it right.
 Here’s what we did to sow wildflowers in a patch of ground; if you’re sowing in containers your job will be easier in terms of preparation, but the sowing method is the same.

 First of all we chose our patch of ground.
 A sunny spot works best, so we went for an exposed but neglected area next to the shed.